SchemataCode/Schemata/README.md

 The ease-of-reading and intuitiveness of the Schemata syntax should be apparent.
 The syntax is superficially similar to that of CSS, which many developers are familiar with.
 Much of the 'heavy-lifting' of the mark-up is done by brackets, colons, and semi-colons, as opposed to opening and closing XML tags.

 Schemata is based around the concept of **structures**.
 XML schemas can be defined in terms of element, attribute, and data structures.
 JSON schemas can be defined in terms of object, property, array, and data structures.
+Really, any collection of data can be described in terms of the structures that make it up.

+Thinking in these terms, we can see that a Schemata file is ultimately just a list of structures.
+The structures can refer to each other and include each other, but the file is ultimately just a one-dimensional list.

 ## Credits